lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 **Configuring the gaming server:**

-- Login to your AWS account and subscribe to the cheapest [NVIDIA Gaming PC – Windows Server 2019](https://aws.amazon.com/marketplace/pp/prodview-xrrke4dwueqv6?ref_=beagle) AMI (which features the NVIDIA T4 GPU) from the AWS Marketplace (click on the different regions to compare hourly prices).
+- Login to your AWS account and subscribe to the g4dn.xlarge [NVIDIA Gaming PC – Windows Server 2019](https://aws.amazon.com/marketplace/pp/prodview-xrrke4dwueqv6?ref_=beagle) AMI (which features the NVIDIA T4 GPU) from the AWS Marketplace (click on the different regions to compare hourly prices).
 - Once done, you can launch your instance with the following settings: